Skip to content

 Search for “DVB-C receiver” on amazon and you will find many, starting at circa 30€ all the way up to 200€, depending on whether you want additional things like recording.

-What clothes should I bring with
+What clothes should I bring along

 There is a saying here, there is no bad weather, just bad clothes :-).